Damzwan/sketchmate/docs/FEED.md

   discovery.
 - `seen_count === 1` → **demoted**, still eligible but its score is multiplied
   by `SEEN_DEMOTE_FACTOR` (0.25).

+The connection tier in For You applies the same ledger, adapted to a stage that has no score to multiply:

+- Suppressed posts are excluded **in the query**, not trimmed afterwards, so a mate whose only recent post is burned yields the slot to discovery instead of returning it and re-showing it.
+- Demoted posts are stably reordered below unseen ones, preserving mate-then-follow, newest-first order within each group.
+The stage over-fetches `slots × 2` so there is unseen material to swap upward.

+The Mates and Latest tabs stay unsuppressed and unwindowed by design.

 So in practice a user sees a given post at most twice.
 Seeing something twice is normal; seeing it on every app open was the bug.